ARO Custom domain with cert-manager and LetsEncrypt

 - domain name to use (we will create zones for this domain name during this guide)

-I’m going to be running this setup through Bash on the Azure Cloud Shell.
+We’ll go through this setup using the bash terminal on the Azure Cloud Shell.
 Be sure to always use the same terminal/session for all commands since we’ll reference environment variables set or created through the steps.

 Azure Cloud Shell - Bash